-PHILADELPHIA — The show will go on.
-The National Dog Show, one of the most anticipated dog shows in the nation, returns Nov.
-14 and 15 in Philadelphia, with significant changes due to the coronavirus pandemic.
-Since 2002, television viewing of the National Dog Show has been a Thanksgiving tradition in homes across the nation.
-That tradition will continue in 2020.
+PHILADELPHIA — The National Dog Show, the most widely viewed dog show in the nation, will be held Nov.
+19 and 20 in Philadelphia.
+A telecast will be aired nationwide on Thanksgiving day.
 Hosted by the Kennel Club of Philadelphia, the show features American Kennel Club-sanctioned breeds and varieties competing for Best of Breed, First in Group and the top-dog spot: Best in Show.
-Here’s what you need to know about the changes being made for this year’s National Dog Show.
+Here’s what you need to know about this year’s National Dog Show.

 5. The judges are picky, and rightly so.
 Over the course of the show, judges will have seen hundreds of dogs.
 But what exactly are these discerning individuals looking to find?
 The questions are tough: Is the dog able to perform the job the breed was originally bred to do?
 Does the dog have all of the physical characteristics typical of their breed?
 How fit is the dog?
 Does the dog have the correct gait?
 But wait, there’s more: Judges are also looking for happy dogs that enjoy the competition so each dog’s expression and general demeanor receives extra scrutiny.